Korean ceremonial food

-Traditions of Korean family ceremonies were mainly established during the Choseon dynasty (1392–1910) which adopted Confucianism as its ruling philosophy.
+Traditions of Korean family ceremonies were mainly established during the Joseon dynasty (1392–1910), which adopted Confucianism as a state philosophy.
 As Korean society became Confucianized, the four family ceremonies of Confucian culture (coming-of-age ceremony, wedding, funeral, and ancestral rite; known collectively as 관혼상제; 冠婚喪祭; gwan hon sang je) have developed elaborately, and continue to influence Korean life to the present day.
 Ceremonial food was an important part of such cultural tradition and developed with variations across different regions and cultures.

 Childbirth

-When a child is born, the family offers a samshin sang (삼신상; 三神床), a table consisting three bowls of rice and three bowls of miyeok guk (Korean sea mustard soup) to the three gods of childbirth (삼신; 三神; samshin), as three has been traditionally believed to be a fortunate number in Korea.
+When a child is born, the family offers a samshin sang (삼신상; 三神床), a table consisting three bowls of rice and three bowls of miyeok guk (미역국; Korean sea mustard soup) to the three gods of childbirth (삼신; 三神; samshin), as three has been traditionally believed to be a fortunate number in Korea.
 The same food is also offered to the mother.
 Sea mustard, rich in iron and calcium, is considered beneficial for new mother's health.